Tarzan of the Apes (1918 film): Plot

-John and Alice Clayton, Lord and Lady Greystoke (True Boardman and Kathleen Kirkham), are passengers on the Fuwalda, a ship bound for Africa.
-When the vessel is taken over by mutineers the sailor Binns (George B. French) saves them from being murdered, but they are marooned on the tropical coast.
+John and Alice Clayton, Lord and Lady Greystoke, are passengers on the Fuwalda, a ship bound for Africa.
+When the vessel is taken over by mutineers the sailor Binns saves them from being murdered, but they are marooned on the tropical coast.
 After their deaths their infant son is adopted by Kala, an ape, who raises him as her own.
-The young Tarzan (Gordon Griffith) grows to maturity among the apes, becoming their king.
+The young Tarzan grows to maturity among the apes, becoming their king.
 Binns, returning to find the Claytons after ten years’ captivity among the Arabs, discovers the ape man and travels to England to report his survival to his family.
-An expedition led by scientist Professor Porter (Thomas Jefferson) is launched to investigate.
-Meanwhile, Kala has been killed by a native, who is killed in turn by the now-adult Tarzan (Elmo Lincoln).
-The villagers kidnap Porter's daughter Jane (Enid Markey); Tarzan rescues and romances her, and she comes to accept his love.
+An expedition led by scientist Professor Porter is launched to investigate.
+Meanwhile, Kala has been killed by a native, who is killed in turn by the now-adult Tarzan.
+The villagers kidnap Porter's daughter Jane; Tarzan rescues and romances her, and she comes to accept his love.

 Production

 Burroughs sold the film rights to William Parson for $5,000 plus stock worth $50,000 plus 10% of the gross, in a period when film rights were normally sold only for $100 to $500, with rights eventually reverting to Burroughs.

 Tarzan of the Apes was filmed in 1917 in Morgan City, Louisiana, utilizing Louisiana swamps as a stand-in for the African jungle.

 A large portion of Griffith's role as young Tarzan is played in the nude, making Tarzan of the Apes one of the first films to feature a named actor in a nude scene.
 Most shots featuring Griffith in the nude are framed to hide his genitals, with the exception of one shot in which his penis is briefly visible.
 The film also includes brief scenes of female toplessness.

 For the adult version of Tarzan, Stellan Windrow was first cast in the role and filmed a number of the film's stunt sequences involving swinging through trees.
 Due to his enlistment to fight in the First World War, Windrow was forced to withdraw from the film and Lincoln was cast to replace him.
 However, most of Windrow's stunt sequences were retained in the final film.